-- There is a credible and relevant National Energy Crisis Action Plan that supports the overall objective of mitigating the socio-economic impact of the rising gas prices, strengthen the Government's overall capacity to deliver tailor made services to vulnerable groups and in particular basic services to its population, and support the long-term socio-economic recovery, energy security, and energy transition of Moldova. - There is a credible and relevant programme to maintain macroeconomic stability. - There is a credible and relevant programme to improve public financial management. - Timely, comprehensive, and sound budgetary information is publicly available and accessible.
+- Satisfactory progress towards mitigating the socio-economic impact of the rising gas prices, strengthen the Government's overall capacity to deliver tailor made services to vulnerable groups and in particular basic services to its population, and support the long-term socio-economic recovery, energy security, and energy transition of Moldova, as underpinned by the National Energy Crisis Action Plan updated and extended. - Maintenance of a credible and relevant stability-oriented macroeconomic policy or progress made towards restoring key balances. - Satisfactory progress in the implementation of reforms to improve public financial management, including domestic revenue mobilisation, and continued relevance and credibility of the reform programme. - Satisfactory progress with regard to the public availability of accessible, timely, comprehensive, and sound budgetary information.